MESAHub/mesa-contrib/hooks/README.md

 ## Overview

 Routines and data can go anywhere in a contribution directory, including in subfolders.
-You just need to be sure to point to the correct locations in your `run_star_extras.f`.
+You just need to be sure to point to the correct locations in your `run_star_extras.f90`.

 Please include
 ``